trung-ho/trung-ho/README.md

 **Remote Ruby on Rails developer,** Nov 2015 to Dec 2017

 - Developed and maintained features platform which used by millions of Users.
-- Wrote clean, maintainable and efficient code in Front-end, Back end and REST API.
+- Wrote clean, maintainable, and efficient code in Front-end, Back end, and REST API.
 - Recommended system improvements and design solutions.
 - Proposed technical solutions for new functions and suggested options for performance improvement.
 - Assisted senior developers to meet deadlines during under-staffed periods.
-- Created and execute unit test to make sure projects always run correctly.
+- Created and executed unit tests to make sure projects always run correctly.
-- Provided maintenance and development or bug fixed.
+- Provided maintenance and development or bug fixes.

 ### **Futureworkz**  **-**  **Software Consulting in Singapore**

 **Full stack Ruby on Rails developer,** Nov 2014 to Oct 2015

-- Created eye catching and functional Web application across various web
+- Created eye-catching and functional Web application across various web
-- Converted mockups into HTML, CSS and JavaScript.
+- Converted mockups into HTML, CSS, and JavaScript.

 ### **FPT Software - Software Consulting in Vietnam**